AMERICAN COUNCIL ON EXERCISE

 eFitClub’s Matrix equipment is ideal for all of your functional training workouts-

 our trainers will customize a program just for you!

 The type of exercise equipment people use will change.

 In 2019, we will continue to see two important shifts in the types of fitness equipment used for both individual and group workouts.
 Thanks to the popularity of high-intensity training, barbells, kettlebells and heavy medicine balls will continue to be put to good use in gyms and health clubs.
 However, smaller equipment such as mini-bands, sliders or gliders, super bands and foam rollers used for myofascial release are increasingly becoming “must-have” workout tools.

 The new year will also likely see a shift back toward the use of strength-training machines.
 Barbells and other free weights provide numerous benefits, but can be intimidating, especially for older adults.
 As increasing numbers of baby boomers retire from their careers, they will have more time to return to the gym and many will look to strength-training machines as a safe, yet extremely effective method of getting results.

-Our eGym strength training machines (there are only 15 in the United States!) are totally computerized and pre-set by our trainers for all of our members to create a non-complex, efficient circuit!
+Our eGym strength training machines (only available in 15 US gyms!) are totally computerized and pre-set by our trainers for each member

 Only time will tell how accurate our experts’ predictions prove to be, but one thing is for certain: 2019 will be filled with challenging, yet fun workouts that will continue to deliver the results that our customers and clients want in their quest for a happier and healthier life.